Noviel/webpack-features/README.md

     // string will be used as a library name,
     // allow to create React-based libraries
     library = false,

-    // should add polyfills for legacy browsers support legacy = false,

     // list of external imports that should not be bundled
     // for example: `node_modules` for node target will be added to externals automatically